Self-Dual $\nu=1$ Bosonic Quantum Hall State in Mixed Dimensional QED

-In Sec.~\ref{selfdualtransport} we have derived relations between transport coefficients, Eq.~\eqref{result1}, \eqref{result2}, and~\eqref{result3}, in theories that map to each others under particle-vortex symmetry.
-We can also derive the connection between the transport coefficients between the bosonic and fermionic sides of each of the duality \eqref{dualfermion12}.
+In Sec.~\ref{selfdualtransport} we reviewed relations between transport coefficients, Eq.~\eqref{result1}, \eqref{result2}, and~\eqref{result3}, in theories that map to each other under particle-vortex duality.
+We can also derive the connection between the transport coefficients between the bosonic and fermionic sides of each duality \eqref{dualfermion12}.
 We write down the spatial components of Eqs.~\eqref{dualitymapping3} and \eqref{dualitymapping5} and introduce the relevant transport coefficients,

 In the same manner as in Ref.~\cite{PhysRevB.95.045118}, the consistency between the two equations requires

 It is straightforward to show these relationships hold with the replacement $\phi\to\tilde{\phi}$ and $\psi\to \chi$.